edinburgh-napier/set09121/lectures/lecture5.md

 - Last lecture we examined systems and how games can be viewed as systems.
 - We incorporated our existing Formal Elements of game design into a system model view of a game. <!-- .element: class="fragment" -->
 - We also showed how we can define a game as a system, and some of the similarities with software development. <!-- .element: class="fragment" -->
-- In this lecture we will go into detail about how we can use this model to develop our based game objects. <!-- .element: class="fragment" -->
+- In this lecture we will go into detail about how we can use this model to develop our game objects. <!-- .element: class="fragment" -->
 - What were the parts of a system we defined? <!-- .element: class="fragment" -->